ffwff/hana/DOCUMENTATION.md

 ### Identifiers

-All tokens that don't contain quotes, operators (except for `?`) and don't start with a digit is an identifier.
+All tokens that don't contain quotes, operators (except for `?` and `!`) and don't start with a digit is an identifier.

 Identifiers starting with `$` denotes an identifier in the global scope: